jonkmatsumo/trend_forecasting_agent/README.md

 An intelligent forecasting system that combines natural language understanding with state-of-the-art time series forecasting to provide quantile predictions for keyword popularity trends.

-## 🤖 Agentic Capabilities
+## 🤖 Agentic Interface with LangGraph

-The system features a **hybrid intent recognizer** that understands natural language queries and routes them to appropriate forecasting services.
-Users can interact with the system using conversational language instead of learning specific API endpoints.
+The system features a **powerful agentic interface** built with LangGraph that understands natural language queries and orchestrates complex workflows.
+Users can interact with the system using conversational language, making it accessible to non-technical users while still supporting traditional API endpoints for developers.

 ### Natural Language Interface